 Relationships are about "give and take."
 Believe it or not, give and take is much better than compromise.
 When you compromise, both of you are not happy!

 For example, you want to go to an Indian restaurant, your partner wants to eat Chinese, so you compromise and have fish and chips = lose/lose!

 Give and take: This time you will eat at an Indian restaurant, and next time you will have Chinese, or vice-versa.
 When you arrive at the restaurant though, don't ask what your partner is eating and opt for that too.
 Choose what you want!

 Do you want balanced relationships?
 Learn the art of receiving; accept help when it's offered!

-Sometimes it is easier to give, but it's important that you learn to receive, and appreciate what you do have.
+Sometimes it is easier to give, but you must learn to receive and appreciate what you do have.

 Just because a person is your partner, it does not mean you're obliged to do what they want to do all the time.
-It is important that your needs are met too!
+Your needs must be met too!